gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 2. Specifying a set of ownership kinds and specifying a method for mapping a `SILValue` to an ownership kind.

-3. Specifying constraints on all `SILInstruction`s that constrain what ownership kinds their operands can have.
+3. Specifying ownership constraints on all `SILInstruction`s and `SILArgument`s
+   that constrain what ownership kinds their operands and incoming values respectively can possess.

 4. Implementing a verifier to ensure that all `SILInstructions` are compatible with the ownership kind propagated by the `ValueDef` and that pseudo-linear